Literature / Eight Worlds

 - Fingore: In The Golden Globe, Sparky slices off the thumb of an assassin who is after him.
 With a chainsaw.
 He keeps it in a thermos of dry ice.
 This might be partly revenge for the fact that the assassin had sliced off the fingers of a violinist friend of his, but Sparky's primary intent is to use it to defeat the biometric lock on the assassin's spaceship.

 - Former Child Star: Kenneth Valentine of The Golden Globe is a seriously messed-up example, although, unlike the classic version, he's trying to hide from his past rather than wishing he could relive his glory days.
-He's actually a first-rate actor, but he avoids taking major roles because he doesn't want people to make the connection between him and "Sparky" (the role that made him famous as a kid).
+He's actually a first-rate actor, but he avoids taking major roles because he doesn't want people to make the connection between him and "Sparky" (the role that made him famous as a kid) Of course, the fact that he also happens to be wanted for murder might have something to do with it.

 - Fossil Revival: Brontosaurs have been brought back, and serve as common food animals on Luna.
 Hildy, the protagonist of Steel Beach is the child of a brontosaur farmer.